 I find the Nikon W300* (which is the new version of the Nikon AW130 that I owned as well) perfect for scuba divers and snorkelers.
 For me, it is way better than any GoPros or other cameras for a few reasons:

 – No case needed – up to 30m deep: Well, that one may cut both ways actually.
-The Nikon W300 is the only waterproof camera I found that goes down to 30 meters without a case.
-Most cameras are limited to 15 meters (like the competitor Olympus Tough TG-5) or even 10 meters for the GoPro (with no case), which is enough for snorkelling of course or if you limit the depth of your dives.
-As an Advanced Diver, I want to record what I see during my deepest dives, so the 15m limit wasn’t good enough.
-Other cameras must be put in a waterproof box (sometimes as expensive as the camera itself), which is more efforts (more equipment – sometimes bulky-, more cleaning, anti-fog inserts needed…).
+The Nikon W300 is the only waterproof camera I found that goes down to 100 feet/30 meters without a case.
+Most cameras are limited to 50 feet/15 meters (like the competitor Olympus Tough TG-6) or even 30 feet/10 meters for the GoPro (with no case), which is enough for snorkelling of course or if you limit the depth of your dives.
+As an Advanced Diver, I want to record what I see during my deepest dives, so the 50 feet/15 meters limit wasn’t good enough.
+Other cameras must be put in a waterproof box (sometimes as expensive as the camera itself), which is more effort (more equipment – sometimes bulky-, more cleaning, anti-fog inserts needed…).

 Why did I write that not needing a case can cut both ways?
 Well, it’s obvious when you forget a case on your camera before jumping in the water.
 It’s a lot less obvious when you haven’t taken the right precautions to close properly your Nikon W300.
 There’s a warning when you start the camera, but… it can be too late.